-In 2007, “Simu ya Jamii” innovation was introduced in Kenya that allowed people to earn money from operating small, mobile pay phones.
+In 2007, ‘Simu ya Jamii’ innovation was introduced in Kenya which allowed people to earn money from operating small, mobile payphones.

-Safaricom seeks to create opportunities for Kenyans to be a part of our growth story by empowering them with the right tools for economic growth.
+Safaricom seeks to create opportunities for Kenyans to be a part of their growth story by empowering them with the right tools for economic growth.

-Today Safaricom invest in a unique way of doing business through the purpose; ‘Transform Lives’.
-Safaricom Twaweza aims to solidify our connection with customers and transform communities across the country.
+Today Safaricom invests in a unique way of doing business through the slogan; ‘Transforming Lives’.
+Safaricom Twaweza aims to solidify the connection with customers and transform communities across the country.

-In 2005, when the company was still Safaricom and dabbed “Your Better Option” they unveiled a logo that featured a white swash with a red spot along the slash that was across the entire typeface “Safaricom with the company’s slogan below the logo.
+In 2005, while operating under the slogan ‘Your Better Option’, they unveiled a logo that featured a white swash across the entire typeface with a red spot and their slogan below the logo.

-The typeface was changed when the company dropped the better option and the color swatch to red across the entire word “Safaricom”.
-Compared with the previous type of logo which was mostly used on the Safaricom green background the rebranded logo could work on a white background.
+The typeface was changed when the company dropped ‘the better option’ and the colour switched to red across the entire word ‘Safaricom’.
+Compared with the previous type of logo which was mostly used on a green background the rebranded logo could now work on a white background.

 This was the first major overhaul of the brand.
-The new logo ditched the bright red swatch and bold letters.
-The goal for this redesign as presumed was to make the Safaricom logo look more modern and appealing – both themes that Safaricom tries to touch on in their marketing.
+The new logo ditched the bright red swash and bold letters.
+The goal for this redesign as presumed was to make the Safaricom logo look more modern and appealing – both themes that Safaricom emphasizes in their marketing.

-For several years, this logo remained the one in use by Safaricom and it became widely recognized across Kenya and the surrounding regions that they were operational.
+For several years, this logo remained in use by Safaricom and became widely recognized across Kenya and the surrounding regions.

-In 2017, though, the Safaricom logo underwent another major overhaul, this time having the red swatch cover the “S” and the company typeface made bolder.
-The logo also added “Twaweza” and the bottom right.
-This change also came with the change of the colour pallet having the deep green among the colour scheme.
+In 2017, the Safaricom logo again underwent another major overhaul, this time having the red swash cover the ‘S’ and the company typeface made bolder.
+The logo also added ‘Twaweza’ on the bottom right.
+This change also came with the revamp of the colour pallet having deep green as the colour scheme.

-Some described the new logo as bizarre, yet there is a lot of meaningful elements to its design that really convey the type of company that Safaricom aims to be achieving.
+Some described the new logo as bizarre, yet there is a lot of meaningful elements to its design that really convey the type of company that Safaricom aims to be.

 Design Elements of the Safaricom Logo

-The new Safaricom logo features the red swatch on the “S” with the entire typeface “Safaricom” being a single entity.
+The new Safaricom logo features the red swash on the ‘S’ with the entire typeface ‘Safaricom’ being a single entity.

-The swatch which has been the common element in their entire rebranding process is said to have been with the connecting people through their network.
+The swash ,which has been the common element in their entire rebranding process, is considered to denote the aim to connect people through their network.

-With the revamp of the logo, this made it easy for Safaricom to have an icon that could be used when resized, that is the “S” and the red swatch.
+The revamp of the logo made it easy for Safaricom to have an icon that could be easily resized, that is the (S) and the red swatch.

-The colour scheme of the Safaricom logo still reflects many of the same themes as previous iterations, using crisp red and dark green to convey a message of nature as well as futuristic technology.
+The colour scheme of the Safaricom logo still reflects many of the same themes as previous iterations, using crisp red and dark green to convey the message of African nature as well as futuristic technology.